Tools for Farmers: Worker Health and Hygiene

 3. Do you have policies in place that do not allow workers/visitors to eat, smoke, or chew gum in production, harvest and post-harvest areas when these areas are in operation?

-5. Do your workers know how to address injuries, cuts, illnesses, etc. and the presence of blood or bodily fluids that may occur on the job?
+4. Do your workers know how to address injuries, cuts, illnesses, etc. and the presence of blood or bodily fluids that may occur on the job?

-6. Are workers who apply pesticides, sanitizers or other chemicals in food production, harvest or processing areas, trained and aware of the food safety risks?
+5. Are workers who apply pesticides, sanitizers or other chemicals in food production, harvest or processing areas, trained and aware of the food safety risks?

-• Understanding the relationship of safe food handling practices and foodborne illness
+• Understanding the relationship of safe food handling practices and foodborne illness.

-• Appropriate personal hygiene and illness practices
+• Appropriate personal hygiene and illness practices.

-What the Rule requires:
+What the Rule Requires:

-Training and practice
+Training and Practice

-• Handwashing, personal cleanliness, wearing clean clothes, not smoking or eating on the job, proper glove use, etc. are all practices and policies farm workers must know, understand, and follow.
+Handwashing, personal cleanliness, wearing clean clothes, not smoking or eating on the job, proper glove use, etc. are all practices and policies farm workers must know, understand, and follow.
+The responsible person must train workers regarding health, hygiene, and food safety.

-Employee health
+Employee Health

 • The supervisor must have policies, procedures and training in place to prevent ill or infected persons from contaminating produce.